Infrastructure and Support

 We will encourage and facilitate robust collaboration to drive innovative thinking across all domains.
 Investment in programs and infrastructure where Penn State can have meaningful impact will support discovery, research, curricular and pedagogical innovation, and engagement.

 Build and manage state-of-the-art information technology.

 Given the nature of information technology in ensuring Penn State’s operational and strategic future, enlightened investment in and support of technological infrastructure is essential.
-The IT roadmap, the most recent IT assessment, as well as various other reviews and committee assessments, provide excellent frameworks that will guide investments necessary to have Penn State re-emerge as a leader among peers.
+New IT strategy, the most recent IT assessment, as well as various other reviews and committee assessments, provide excellent frameworks that guide investments necessary to have Penn State be a leader among peers.

 Align fundraising to address specific needs.

-Penn State will adopt models that encourage development for strategic, cross-unit, collaborative big ideas, fully integrating with and leveraging the next University fundraising campaign.
-Key stakeholders will help to identify what needs should get priority attention, and decision makers will be empowered to proceed accordingly.
+Penn State will adopt models that encourage development for strategic, cross-unit, collaborative big ideas, fully integrating with and leveraging the University’s fundraising campaign.
+Key stakeholders will help to identify what needs should be prioritized and decision makers will be empowered to proceed accordingly.